Dependency Injection

 The dynamic collection binding cannot be shared between CoreController and CoreProjectContext.

-At some point, you may need to inject dependencies into objects created after loading.
-To do that you can use dynamic injectors - objects that have all the necessary dependencies (injected during loading) and are able to inject them into objects of a specific type.
-To create one:
+At some point, you may need to inject dependencies into objects created after the binding phase.
+To achieve this, you can use dynamic injectors - objects that hold the necessary dependencies (injected during binding) and can inject them into objects of a specific type.
+Here's how to create one:

 DynamicInjector<T>.Inject(T)